timbot1789/planner-maker/README.md

-# A Simple Solid Calendar/Planner
+# A Simple Solid Calendar

 This project was created for the [March 2024 Solid Hackathon](https://solidhack.org/).
-The goal is to produce an easy-to-use calendar application that integrates with a solid pod and can be easily embedded in other solid apps.
+The goal is to produce an easy-to-use calendar application that produces interoperable data and that can be embedded into other solid apps.

 ## Setup